dstdev/base-cluster-docs/docs/jobs/best-practices.md

 libhugetlbfs [nid000xx:xxxxx]: WARNING: New heap segment map at 0x10000000 failed: Cannot allocate memory
 ```

-The verbosity level of libhugetlbfs HUGETLB_VERBOSE is set to 0 on
-Cori by default to surpress debugging messages.
-Users can adjust this
-value to obtain more info.

 ### When to Use Huge Pages